Alfresco/alfresco-ng2-components/docs/content-services/document-list.service.md

 see the
 [Nodes API](https://github.com/Alfresco/alfresco-js-api/blob/master/src/alfresco-core-rest-api/docs/NodesApi.md#getNodeChildren)
 for further details of the types, options and the underlying REST architecture.

-Also, the [Document Library model](document-library.model.md) in the ADF docs has more information about related classes.

 ### Moving, copying and deleting nodes